RenasKizilkaya/RenasKizilkaya/README.md

 ---

 ### 👨‍💻 𝓐𝓫𝓸𝓾𝓽 𝓜𝓮
-I’m a passionate IT technician from Copenhagen, Denmark.
-I love **solving problems, exploring new technologies**, and understanding how hardware and software work together.
-I’m currently **learning Python**, mastering the fundamentals, and planning to explore other programming languages to expand my skills and confidence.
+I’m a passionate IT technician from Copenhagen, Denmark, who loves solving problems, exploring new technologies, and understanding how hardware and software work together.
+I’m currently learning Python, focusing on mastering the fundamentals, and plan to explore other programming languages to expain my skills and boost my confidence.
+I’ve had a strong interest in technology for as long as I can remember.
+I’ve always been curious about how everything is built from the front end to the back end—which is why I decided to study IT and turn my passion into a career.
 ---

 ### 🔥 𝓟𝓻𝓸𝓳𝓮𝓬𝓽𝓼